 The library at TCTC is open to all students during regular business hours.
 TCTC students have available the Library & Information Resources Network (LIRN) 24/7, which can be accessed at the college or at home.
-The LIRN system consists of the following online services: LIRN Search, InfoTrac, ProQuest (including Nursing & Allied Health Source and Health & Medical Complete), eLibrary, and Bowker's Books in Print & RCL web.
+The LIRN system consists of the following online services: LIRN Search, eLibrary, Gale Virtual Reference library, and ProQuest (including Nursing & Allied Health database, Health & Medical Collection, Public Health database, Health Management database, & more).
 These are online databases for research featuring complete articles, full-text and graphics.